VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

       time_delta_coeff = 2.0d0
 ```

 As the last thing we would like to do is to compare the merge time with the one we got in the previous step.
 Modify slightly the `run_binary_extras` file, as we no longer need to calculate the merge time only fot the specific model - let it be calculated for every model to see whether this value changes.
-Add the resulting merge time to the **Google Spreadsheet** in the column next to your name under the selected case.
+Add the resulting merge time of the last computed model, when the donor reaches the minimum mass which terminates the run, to the [**Google Spreadsheet**](https://docs.google.com/spreadsheets/d/1HLwsGPu6w3t2NMUcdVYvkHFvqgIOUDkigfrZruN6Uo8/edit?gid=1375531873#gid=1375531873) in the column next to your name under the selected case.

-Next, compile and run the models (`./mk && ./rn`) with a fixed set of initial parameters (donor and black hole masses, and orbital period), while exploring different values of mass_transfer_beta.
+Next, compile (`./clean && ./mk`) and run the models (`./rn`) with a fixed set of initial parameters (donor and black hole masses, and orbital period), while exploring different values of mass_transfer_beta.
 This isolates the role of accretion efficiency in shaping the orbital evolution, mass growth, and observable properties of the system.

 > **As a group effort:**
 >What can we say about the future evolution of Cyg X-1 system from shuffling the `mass_transfer_beta` alone?
 How does the orbit react and why?